Call-Me-Doc/origins_lore_/Characters/CallMeDoc_.md

  // "If they're not at least 85% lean, they're not shulkers"

  // "HOW ARE YOU UNCONCIOUS, YOU GOT HIT BY MISSILES"

+ // "What are you going to hit these bastards with?
+The Griddy?"

+ // "If you UwU in my general direction I will hit you with a steel pipe."

+ // "being a landlord covers the bills, but not the fulfillment of having a job"

+ // "My dog got on my keyboard."